-There is no explicit attendance policy, however attendance weighs heavily on the final grade indirectly.
-First, 25% of the course grade derives from the combination of quiz scores and participation scores.
+There is no explicit attendance policy, however attendance weighs significantly on the final grade indirectly.
+First, 15% of the course grade derives from the participation score.
 Second, participation points can only be earned if you have a team assignment, and this depends on maintaining attendance of at least 70% of class participation sessions.

 What is the style of ‘lecture’ in ECN 421?

 This course centers learning around students.
 Working most often in small teams, we will emphasize reflection and discussion of the course material and how it relates to applications, using the fundamental economic concepts of the course to help each other understand issues of interest to students.